-In this plan we set out a clear ambition for Birmingham and offer an approach to becoming a City of Nature recognisable on a world stage.
-It shows how this would be owned right across the organisation and for the long-term.
+In this plan we set out a clear ambition for Birmingham and offer an approach to becoming a City of Nature recognizable on the world stage.
+It shows how this would be owned right across the organization and in the long term.